seppeljordan/nix-kubernetes/README.md

 # nix-kubernetes [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Kubernetes deployment manager written in nix

+## About

+Nix-kubernetes is deployment manager for kubernetes that users nixos module system to do declarative kubernetes configuration and deployment.
+By combining nix package manager and nix-kubernetes declarative cluster configuration it can do fully deterministic deployments from packages to configuration.

+## Depencies

+- nix (for installation instructions go to https://nixos.org/nix/)

 ## Installation

 ```sh